 In my mind, no meal is complete without dessert.
+Chocolate chip cookies, pavlova, ice cream cake, lemon bars, brownies, and more can all be made kosher for Passover.
 I love having something sweet as a way to mark the end of a meal.
 Passover is a great time to take a break from your usual desserts or it challenges you to find new ways to enjoy your favorite treats.
 Below are 25 gebrokts and non-gebrokts recipes for Passover.

 1. Madgooga (Date Balls): When I plan for pesach I aim for simplicity, this recipe is right up my alley because it has just three ingredients: dates, walnuts and oil.